Big-Life-Lab/PHES-ODM/metadata.md

 ## SiteMeasure

-Measures that are not performed on the wastewater sample but provide additional context necessary for the interpretation of the results.
+Measurement result (ie. single variable) obtained by at the site of wastewater sample.`SiteMeasure` includes data that is commonly collected by staff at wastewater treatment facilities and field sample locations.
+These measures that are not performed on the wastewater sample but provide additional context necessary for the interpretation of the results.
+Measures performed on the wastewater sample are reported in `WWMeasure`.

 -   **uSiteMeasureID**: (Primary Key) Unique identifier for each measurement for a site.